Trucking Accident Lawsuits in Georgia

 The United States Highway Traffic Safety Administration (NHTSA) says that, in 2012, there were 104,000 people injured and 3,921 killed in accidents involving large trucks.
 Occupants of vehicles other than the tractor trailer represented 73 percent of the deaths, while 18 percent were truck occupants.
 This percentage represents an increase of nine percent from 2011 in the number of truck drivers killed while in their truck.
 In crashes where the driver or company was found to be negligent, trucking accident lawsuits may have been filed due to injury or death.

 Being injured in a trucking accident can be frightening, while losing a loved one due to the negligence of a truck driver or trucking company can be devastating.
 If either of these situations pertains to you, it is possible you may be able to file a trucking accident lawsuit against either the driver, the company or both.
-Contact the Georgia Injury Attorney Group to learn if you qualify for a personal injury or wrongful death lawsuit.
+Contact Attorney Group for Georgia to learn if you qualify for a personal injury or wrongful death lawsuit.
 We can answer your questions, and connect you with an affiliated attorney if you decide to pursue a claim.
 Contact us today to learn more.